test-coverage-enforce-bot/identity-agent-onprem-userstore/conf/README.md

 ## Installation and Running
 1. Extract the downloaded zip file
-2. Configure the userstore-mgt.xml file with the values relevant to your on premise userstore.
+2. Configure the userstore-mgt.xml file with the values relevant to your on premise user store.
 3. Run the wso2agent.sh file.
-4. When agent start enter access token created while configuring directory.
+4. When agent start enter installation token created while configuring directory.

 ## WSO2 On Premise User Store Agent Directory Structure